Nonlinear microtearing modes in MAST and their stochastic layer formation: Conclusions

-Further work is required to derive a relation between magnetic fluctuation amplitude, adjacent resonant surfaces separation and saturated heat flux value, which will extend current quasi-linear theories (see, e.g., Ref.~\cite{rafiq2016}) and lead towards reliable and accurate MTM driven heat flux predictions from reduced models.
-Since the applicability of the local approximation may be questionable due to the large radial extension of the flux tube domain imposed by the low $k_y$ MTM instability, future work is required to investigate global effects by means of global gyrokinetic simulations.
+We also note that further work is required to derive a relation between magnetic fluctuation amplitude, adjacent resonant surfaces separation and saturated heat flux value, which will extend current quasi-linear theories (see, e.g., Ref.~\cite{rafiq2016}) and lead towards reliable and accurate MTM driven heat flux predictions from reduced models.